 This hike begins from Dawson Saddle (Elev.
 7,901 ft).
 Since I already covered the Dawson Saddle trail in one of my previous write-ups, I won’t repeat it here for our regular readers.
 If you’d like to know where to park and how to get to the trailhead, please refer to our Mt Hawkins & Throop Peak via Dawson Saddle hiking guide.
 The total distance in this hiking guide includes the walk from the parking lot to the trailhead.
 All steps count! 🙂

 Trekking through the less-traveled Dawson Saddle Trail was peaceful.
-I could literally feel my blood pressure dropping.
+I could feel my blood pressure dropping.
 Although I don’t suffer from high blood pressure, it always feels good.
-After 1.8 miles, we reached the edge of Sheep Wilderness and we were greeted by the trail sign.
+After 1.8 miles, we reached the edge of Sheep Wilderness, and we were greeted by the trail sign.
 We continued toward Mt Baden-Powell via the Pacific Crest Trail(PCT).

-Xena and I hiked to Mt Baden-Powell before with our friends and that time we began the hike from the Vicent Gap parking lot.
-That hike is slightly shorter with slightly more elevation gain.
-It’s the popular route to Mt Baden-Powell.
+Xena and I hiked to Mt Baden-Powell before with our friends, and that time we began the hike from the Vicent Gap parking lot.
+That hike is slightly shorter with slightly more elevation gain, and it’s the popular route to Mt Baden-Powell.
 Both hikes are rated difficult.

 Compared to the popular route, the PCT on this side of the mountain was less traveled and more beautiful.
 I enjoyed the stunning view of the Sheep Wilderness to the south and the vast view of the desert to the north.

 When we hike along the ridge of a mountain, Xena likes to go up to the ridge and admire the view.
 I love that about her.
 Here is me capturing the moment.

-The terrain was rocky at times but it was pretty easy overall.
-There are some steep climbs but not for long periods of time.
+The terrain was rocky at times, but it was pretty easy overall.
+There are some steep climbs but not for long periods.
 It was a very enjoyable trail with a gradual incline.

-I didn’t get down far but it was a good test for the fear of heights nonetheless.
+I didn’t get down far, but it was a good test of my progress of overcoming the fear of heights nonetheless.
 I am content with the progress I’ve made so far.
 Desensitization is in the works.

 After my little shenanigans, we continued on the PCT.